Initiatives for a Recycling-Oriented Society

 Approach to a Circular Economy

 The European Commission announced its Circular Economy Package in 2015.
 The package signaled a new policy for resource recycling, with requirements such as maintaining the value of products, materials, and resources for as long as possible and minimizing the generation of waste.
-Moving forward, we expect related regulations to be enacted in accordance with this policy.
-The NGK Group will investigate these types of trends related to a circular economy, and take appropriate action.
+Since then, the Act on Promotion of Resource Circulation for Plastics came into effect in Japan in April 2022, and in Europe there are new battery regulations that must be complied with.
+The NGK Group will investigate trends related to a circular economy, and take appropriate action.
 We will also collect and disclose examples of resource recycling at Group businesses, and consider policies aimed at achieving the recycling-oriented society set out in our NGK Group Environmental Vision by 2050.